Esthersho/Excel-Amazon-DSA-project/README.md

 From the above, some key insights generated include:

-- Home Improveement ctegory had the highest discount percentage.
+- Home Improveement category had the highest discount percentage.
 - Electronics category had the most number of products and reviews.
 - Most products were rated 4.1
 - Most products have prices > ₹500.